theInspiredOnes/angularbox/README.md

 Different galleries can be created by adding a `rel="mygalleryname"` to the `<a>` tag.

 ## Controls
-To scroll through the images of the same gallery you can use the `‹` and `›` buttons or the left and right arow keys respectively.
-To close the lighbox press the `×` button, the escape key or click anywhere on the lighbox background.
+To scroll through the images of the same gallery you can use the `‹` and `›` buttons or the left and right arrow keys respectively.
+To close the lightbox press the `×` button, the escape key or click anywhere on the lightbox background.

 ##Known Issues
 - Zooming behaviour on mobile devices.